Atxada/personal-website/posts/create-simple-node-editor.md

 Inside the <CodeText>initContent</CodeText> after we create the node content object, we need to specify the geometry for this widget.
 After that, we add the widget to the scene using <CodeText>addWidget</CodeText> function, this will return the <CodeText>QGraphicsProxyWidget</CodeText> that later we parent it to our node's body.

-Now run the program again and this is what it should looks like
+Now run the program again and this is what it should look like

 ![Node inside the viewport](/images/portofolio/QGraphicsScene3.PNG "Node inside the viewport")

 ## Adding the socket
 Let's continue finishing our node by adding some sockets.
-This is relatively a simple process since we already learned how to draw a graphics item inside Qt application.
+This is relatively a simple process since we already learned how to draw a graphics item inside a Qt application.
 For sockets, we will continue inheriting <CodeText>QGraphicsItem</CodeText>.
-You can look at the detail in the code snippet below.
+You can look at the details in the code snippet below.

 ```py
 class SocketGraphics(QtWidgets.QGraphicsItem):